nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `help`

-> Help is also shown if you enter an incorrect command e.g. `abcd`
+> Help is also shown if you enter an incorrect command. e.g. `abcd`

 ### 2.2.
 Adding a task: `add`

 Adds a task to the todo list<br>
 Format: `add NAME [d/ENDDATE] [sd/STARTDATE] [r/PERIOD(DAY/WEEK/MONTH)] [t/TAG]...`

-> Tasks can have any number of tags (including 0)
+> Tasks can have any number of tags (including 0).

 Examples: